arthursvpb/psychologist-center/README.md

 ## ▶️ Running

-It is necessary having Git, Node 18.x and Yarn.
+It is necessary having Git, Node 18.x, Yarn, Docker and Docker Compose.

 1. Clone this project